April 20, 2017 3 min read

-In 2017, the issue of privacy is at its peak.
-From Erin Andrews’s peeping Tom drama, to Trump’s wiretapping accusations, it’s easy to be paranoid.
+In 2021, the issue of privacy is at its peak.
+From Erin Andrews’s peeping Tom drama, to Trump’s wiretapping accusations, it’s easy to be paranoid, and rightfully so.

 Today we have illegal videos, an expanding market for GPS tracking devices, hacking, and a bevy of other security risks.
 Keeping your private life private is getting harder by the day.

 But what about law enforcement?
 You may think there’s no way your local police are using government-grade surveillance gear to track your cell phone use.
 Unfortunately, that’s not the case.

 A recent report from the Anaheim Police Department revealed their use of cell phone surveillance gear.
 This technology, known as a Dirtbox, has tracked cellphones in Anaheim since 2009.

 The report also showed that the department also has owned a Stringray since 2011.
 While it didn’t clarify how exactly the devices are being used, other sources have weighed in.
 Matt Cagle, a technology and civil liberties policy attorney with the ACLU, said: “This cell phone spying program—which potentially affects the privacy of everyone from Orange County’s 3 million residents to the 16 million people who visit Disneyland every year—shows the dangers of allowing law enforcement to secretly acquire surveillance technology.”